 Girl Scouts of Colorado is celebrating extraordinary volunteers throughout the state in honor of Volunteer Appreciation Month.
-Lorena Gambill-Maddox of Grand Junction in the Western Colorado region is a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.
+Aneida Slomski of Colorado Springs in the Pikes Peak region is a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.

-GSCO asked Lorena to answer a few quick questions about her volunteer experience.
+GSCO asked Aneida to answer a few quick questions about her volunteer experience.
 We hope you find her as inspiring as we did.

 Why did you become a Girl Scout volunteer?